-Funda amental Policies Stock ownership Requires NEOs to hold Emerson stock equal to at least a specified multiple of base salary.
+Funda amental Policies Stock ownership st a specified multiple of bas r stock ownership guideline se salary.
 NEOs generally have five years to comply.
-Emerson NEOs have substantially exceeded the guidelines.
-Our stock ownership guidelines are as follows: Position Req.
-Multiple(1) Actual(2) CEO 6X 20.6 X CFO 4X 11.0X - Other NEOs 3X 3.4X to 36.6X Stock trading Requires written permission from Chief Financial Offic er and Chief Legal Officer before trading in Emerson stock.
+Emerson sa are as follows: Position Req.
+Multiple(1) Actual(2) CEO 6X 20.6 X CFO 4X 11.0X - Other NEOs 3X 3.4X to 36.6X Stock trading Requires written permission n from Chief Financial Offic er and Chief Legal Officer b pefore trading in Emerson stock.
 Clawback In the fall of 2023, we amended and restated our clawback policy to conform to recently adopted NYSE and SEC rules.
-The provides that in the event of certain accounting restatements, the Compensation Committee shall take prompt action to re awarded incentive compensation from executive officers in connection with the three prior fiscal years.
-The policy provides broad discretion regarding the means of recovery.
-Previously, our clawback policy provided for recovery if the Board deter officer engaged in intentional misconduct leading to a material restatement.
-Our 2015 Incentive Shares Plan includes add provisions.
-Beginning in 2019, the Company expanded clawback rights for all incentive compensation awards and payment forfeiture or clawback in connection with violations of the Company's ethics and compliance programs and policies, include the extent allowed by law.
+The policy generally provides that in the event of certain accounting restatements, the Compensation Committee shall take prompt action to recover erroneously awarded incentive compensation from executive officers in connection with the three prior fiscal years.
+The policy provides the Committee with broad discretion regarding the means of recovery.
+Previously, our clawback policy provided for recovery if the Board determined that the executive officer engaged in intentional misconduct leading to a material restatement.
+Our 2015 Incentive Shares Plan includes additional clawback provisions.
+Beginning in 2019, the Company expanded clawback rights for all incentive compensation awards and payments to provide for potential forfeiture or clawback in connection with violations of the Company's ethics and compliance programs and policies, including its Code of Conduct to the extent allowed by law.
 Hedging Our hedging policy prohibits officers (including executive officers) and Directors from engaging in transactions to hedge or offset value declines in the value of our stock such as short selling, put or call options, forward sale or purchase contracts, equity swaps and exchange funds.
-Pledging Prohibits pledging of Comp any shares as collateral for r a loan by Directors or elec cted officers.
-Insider Trading We have adopted an Insider Trading Policy governing the purchase, sale, and/or other dispositions of our securities by directors, officers and employees, which is reasonably designed to promote compliance with insider trading laws, rules and regulations, and applicable NYSE listing standards.
+Pledging Prohibits pledging of Comp any shares as collateral for r a loan by Directors or elec ted officers.
+Insider Trading · 0 , 0 0 • other dispositions of our securities by directors, officers and ding laws, rules and regulations, and applicable NYSE listing

-- (1) Includes share equivalents and shares in retirement accounts and restricted stock. - (2) Actual multiple is approximate and based on beneficial ownership, excluding options (see page 80), and share price of \$109.37 as of September 30, 2024.
+- (1) Includes share equivalents and shares in retirement accounts and restricted stock. - (2) Actual multiple is approximate and based on beneficial ownership, excluding options (see page 78), and share price of \$109.37 as of September 30, 2024.